-Regardless of where your preferred placement is, be it a Hannya sleeve tattoo, a Hannya back piece, or a Hannya calf tattoo, figuring out the complexity of your tattoo will determine the size you should allocate for your ink.
+Regardless of where your preferred placement is, be it a sleeve tattoo, a back piece, a calf tattoo, or a hikae tattoo, figuring out the complexity of the design will determine the size you should allocate for your ink.
 To have a very elaborate Hannya tattoo on a small area might cramp the overall design with too many things.

-Plan for the components you want and your artist should do the layout for you.
-The predominant backgrounds for Hannya tattoos are tidal waves and flowers — top favorites being:
+Plan for the components you want, and your artist should do the layout for you.

 Hannya Tattoo Styles

-Besides traditional Hannya tattoos which follows the irezumi style, many tattooists are injecting their personal twist.
-An example shown below preserves many of the Hannya masks' characteristic, in an illustrative style like something out of the Brothers Grimm's Fairy Tales:
+Besides traditional Hannya tattoos, which follow the irezumi style, many tattooists are injecting their personal twist.
+An example shown below preserves many of the Hannya masks' characteristics but also blends the illustrative style of Brothers Grimm's Fairy Tales.

 You Might Like: